 How to Find a Divorce Record in Arkansas

-Arkansas divorce records are files that consist of divorce decrees, divorce certificates, and other divorce-related files.
+Arkansas divorce records consist of divorce decrees, divorce certificates, and other divorce-related files.
 They provide all important information about the divorce, such as the names of the parties and the terms of divorces.
-They are typically accepted as proof of divorces and needed for other legal purposes.
+They are typically accepted as proof of divorces and needed for other legal purposes by Arkansas Courts.
 Unless otherwise restricted, divorce records are available to the public in Arkansas.

 Divorce records are considered court records.
 They may therefore be searched on third-party public record websites.
 Divorce records can offer personal information on minors, finances, and sensitive criminal information like domestic abuse.
 Because of this, divorce record, certificate, and decree availability is usually much lower than other types of public records because of the personal nature of divorces.
 Simply put, divorce records are significantly harder to obtain and search for than other types of public records.